Hong-Swinburne/COS80024/P1/Readme.md

 # How to use this code
 Two CNN models (i.e. [VGG16](https://arxiv.org/abs/1409.1556)[1] and [ResNet-50](https://arxiv.org/abs/1512.03385)[2]) are implemented by 'vgg16.py' and 'resnet.py', respectively.

-The following examples demonstrate how to load CNN models (pretrained on ImageNet) using 'vgg16.py' and 'resnet.py', modify their achitectures and fine-tuning model weights for image classification
+The following examples demonstrate how to load CNN models (pretrained on ImageNet) using 'vgg16.py' and 'resnet.py', modify their achitectures for fine-tuning of model weights
 ## VGG16 model
 ```
 from vgg16 import vgg16